Lin00zz00/SingleCooked/README.md

 2. Locate the designated markers within the digitally scanned kitchen environment.
 3. Scan the markers to initiate the cooking instructions for selected dishes from the menu.
 4. Follow the on-screen instructions to prepare the dishes.
-5. Enjoy the company and assistance of the vegetable elves throughout the cooking process(also your delicious dishes!🥢)
+5. Enjoy the company and assistance of the vegetable elves throughout the cooking process
+6. Enjoy your delicious dishes!!🥢

 ## Features